Back in college I took a class on the great works of Hemingway and Fitzgerald. Never had two more romantic figures entered my view.

 Here’s an example of the latter.
 My bestie, Nancy Levin, teaches about self-empowerment and learning to be brave in all areas of life.
 Recently she was hired to do a one-hour luncheon keynote speech for a group of HR managers.
 The topic she spoke about was “learning to be yourself at work.”

-While Nance hasn’t written a book specifically about work life, the principles she teaches were easily to apply in that area.
+While Nance hasn’t written a book specifically about work life, the principles she teaches were easy to apply in that area.
 The speaking event was a huge success, and will likely lead to more opportunities.

 Of course there are certain hurdles authors need to cross to break into speaking—including getting speaking experience under your belt.
 But if the thought of sharing your wisdom from the stage has sparkle for you, it’s worth pursuing.
 Start by contacting your local branch of the National Speaker’s Association, which is a great place to meet other speakers and build networks.